rust-lang/rust/active/0000-ownership-variants.md

 especially when sorted alphabetically.
 It puts the emphasis on the functionality, rather than the qualifier.

-### Why `owned`?
+### Why `move`?

-Historically, Rust has used `move` as a way to signal ownership transfer (and to connect to C++ terminology).
-However, the overall narrative about Rust has been evolving to focus on *ownership* as the essential concept, with borrowing giving various lesser forms of ownership.
+Historically, Rust has used `move` as a way to signal ownership transfer and to connect to C++ terminology.
+The main disadvantage is that it does not emphasize ownership, which is our current narrative.

-On the other hand, the `ref` variants do not say "borrowed", so in some sense this choice is inconsistent.
+On the other hand, in Rust all data is owned, so using `_owned` as a qualifier is a bit strange.

+The `Copy` trait poses a problem for any terminology about ownership transfer.
+The proposed mental model is that with `Copy` data you are "moving a copy".

 See Alternatives for more discussion.